DrWursterich/tablize/README.md

 # tablize

 a very simple formatter for markdown tables. \
-reads from stdin and prints to stdout
+reads from stdin and prints to stdout.

 ## features

-consider the file `bad_table.md`:
+consider a file `bad_table.md`:
 ```markdown
 | key | value | description |
 | --- | --- | --- |